-I was working 10 additional hours a week while on the full-time track and often found that the course work took me longer to complete than the 40hr.
+I started the course full-time (40hr/week) for 2.5 months.
+Later I decided to switch to part-time (20hr/week), and I was working ten additional hours a week while on the full-time track.
+The course work took me longer to complete than the 40hr.

-In Week 2 you’ll already choose a brief to work on, talk to users and conduct different research methodologies based on this project.
-Designlab gives lots of options of project briefs to choose from, and you’re always able to make a few changes as you want to.
+In Week 2, you’ll already choose a brief to work on, talk to users and conduct different research methodologies.
+Designlab gives lots of options of project briefs to choose from.
+You’re always able to make a few changes as you want to.

 From Week 5 till 6, you’ll also start working on the UI part, sketching wireframes and working to the final clickable prototypes and testing.